Returning Home After Living Abroad

 I spend some time at my mother’s and write, pitch, and fill out resumes.
 Midlands South Carolina hasn’t changed too much, but I have, and walking around it with a renewed curiosity is fun for that week.
 Moments like these are the life through travel that I hope to continue and also, to write about.
 My mother and I reconnect and go for road trips through the countryside, visiting old relics.

 After days of scouting old restaurants that serve shrimp and grits and barbecue that’s cooked in a pit, I arrive in Durham and see people walking on Duke Street’s sidewalks with smiles on their faces.
 Weekdays are spent writing and pitching like always while Sundays are reserved for hikes in the forest that surrounds us.
 Drives around the area are still confusing and our little Honda gets lost, though on a less frequent basis.
 After years of living abroad in a completely foreign land, this should be easy.
 Life is moving along.
 I can tell you now that it can be done.
 We can do this.

 Can We Do This?

 Do you think we can?
 Have you ever returned home after living abroad?
-I’d love to hear about your experiences and thoughts in the comments section.
+I’d love to hear your experiences and thoughts in the comments section.